srecon/elasticsearch-cassandra-river/README.md

 elasticsearch-cassandra-river
 =============================
-Elasticsearch river for Cassandra 2.* with CQL support, based on data pull from Cassandra.
+Elasticsearch river for Cassandra 2.* version with CQL support, based on data pull method from Cassandra cluster.
 Project Cloned and modified from the origin https://github.com/eBay/cassandra-river.

 1. Based on Datastax Java driver
 2. CQL support